 While there are myriad pools to choose from, I make my way up the paved trail — past the mediation platform, cave pool and reflexology walk — to the top level pool overlooking the entire peninsula.
 As I slowly submerge myself in the soothing minerals, my sore muscles instantly loosening, I stare out over the vineyards, farms, trees and rolling green.
 I’m completely immersed in relaxation and beauty.
 It’s hard to believe I’m less than two hours from the city of Melbourne, consumed in Australian wine country culture.

 For those staying overnight on the Mornington Peninsula, one accommodation that perfectly represents the culture of the area is Peppers Moonah Links Resort.
 With an expansive links golf course, luxurious accommodations in natural tones and an eco-friendly philosophy, this is a great option for the conscious traveler.
-Their onsite restaurant features a creative menu created by Chef Karl Winsborough, with local wines and beers as well as ingredients sourced from their onsite herb garden and the surrounding area.
+Their onsite restaurant features a creative menu paired with local wines and beers as well as ingredients sourced from their onsite herb garden and the surrounding area.
 For rest and relaxation, indulge in the Endota spa’s signature “Drenched” treatment, where you’ll be covered in a custom blend of hot aromatherapy oils, sweet hone and natural clay before being rinsed with water to “wash away your worries.”
 At night, bring a bottle of wine back to the room and soak in the deep bathtub overlooking the vibrant green golf course and rolling hills through floor-to-ceiling glass.

 Featured image via Horseback Winery Tours